 Using their vast experience of cycle apparel engineering and with input from multi-time world champion and Olympic gold medalist Fabian Cancellara, the Gore Wear C7 Race Bib Shorts+ are designed for comfort when riding and racing at speed.

 The Free Aero Race 4 are the go-to race shorts for Castelli's pros and with many riders clocking up 30,000km a year on the saddle they're very exacting with regards to their kit.
-They're the perfect testers and Castelli continually gathers feedback to improve their cycling kit.
-They listen, learn, tweak and improve products and the result for this season are shorts that are minimalist, aerodynamically slippery and yet with no compromises when it comes to comfort.
+Castelli listen, learn, tweak and improve products and the result for this season is shorts that are minimalist, aerodynamically slippery and still comfortable.

 The C7 Long Distance Bib Shorts+ make use of a knitted 4-way stretch material with an ultra-fine gauge giving you freedom of movement and an extremely soft and comfortable sensation against the skin.
 The fabric also wicks away sweat remarkably quickly to leave you feeling dry at all times while, thanks to its quick-drying performance, it will never feel damp and clammy even after an epic ride in warm conditions.
 Wide leg-grippers, with silicone grippers, give the shorts a snug fit but spread pressure evenly.